 - OBJECTIVE 23 116.
 Describe the relative penetrating ability of alpha particles, beta particles, and gamma photons, and use this description to explain why gamma photons emitted outside the body can do damage to internal organs but alpha and beta emitters must be inside the body to do damage.
 OBJECTIVE 24 117.
 Why are alpha particles more damaging to tissues when the source is ingested than the same number of gamma photons would be?
-Section 18.2: Uses of Radioactive Substances 118.
+Section 16.2: Uses of Radioactive Substances 118.
 Describe how cobalt-60 is used to treat cancer.
 OBJECTIVE 25 119.
 Explain how MRI produces images of the soft tissues of the body.
-OBJECTIVE 26 OBJECTIVE 27 120.
-Explain how PET can show dynamic processes in the body, such as brain activity and blood flow.
+OBJECTIVE 26 120.
+Explain how PET can show dynamic processes in the body, such as brain OBJECTIVE 27 activity and blood flow.
 121. Explain how fluorine-18 is used to study bones and how carbon-11 is used to OBJECTIVE 28 study brain activity.
 122. Describe how carbon-14 (radiocarbon) dating of artifacts is done.
 OBJECTIVE 29 123.
 Explain how smoke detectors containing americium-241 work.
-OBJECTIVE 30 OBJECTIVE 31 124.
+OBJECTIVE 30 124.
 Describe how iridium-192 can be used to find leaks in welded pipe joints.
-OBJECTIVE 32 125.
+OBJECTIVE 31 125.
 Describe the pros and cons of food irradiation.
-126. Explain how scientists use radioactive tracers.
-OBJECTIVE 33 Section 18.3: Nuclear Energy OBJECTIVE 34 127.
+OBJECTIVE 32 126.
+Explain how scientists use radioactive tracers.
+OBJECTIVE 33 Section 16.3: Nuclear Energy OBJECTIVE 34 127.
 Explain how the binding energy of a nucleus reflects its stability.
 OBJECTIVE 35 128.
 Explain how the binding energy per nucleon can be used to compare the stability of nuclides.
 OBJECTIVE 36 129.
 Describe the general trend in binding energy per nucleon for the natural nuclides, and use it to explain how energy is released in both nuclear fusion and nuclear fission.
 130. Explain why ${}{2}^{4}$ He, ${}{6}^{12}$ C, ${}{8}^{16}$ O, and ${}{10}^{20}$ Ne are especially stable.
 OBJECTIVE 37 131.
 Explain why $^{40}{20}$ Ca and $^{208}{82}$ Pb are especially stable.
 OBJECTIVE 38 132.
 Give two reasons why ${}^{16}{8}$ O is more stable than ${}^{15}{8}$ O. 133.
 Describe the fission reaction of uranium-235, and explain how it can lead to a OBJECTIVE 39 chain reaction.
-134. Describe how heat is generated in a nuclear power plant.
-OBJECTIVE 40 135.
-Explain why uranium must be enriched in uranium-235 before it can be used OBJECTIVE 41 as fuel in a typical nuclear reactor.
-136. Describe the role of the moderator in a nuclear reactor.
-OBJECTIVE 42 OBJECTIVE 43 137.
-Describe the problems associated with the production of plutonium-239 in - nuclear reactors.
+OBJECTIVE 40 134.
+Describe how heat is generated in a nuclear power plant. - OBJECTIVE 41 135.
+Explain why uranium must be enriched in uranium-235 before it can be used as fuel in a typical nuclear reactor. - OBJECTIVE 42

+Describe the role of the moderator in a nuclear reactor.

-138. The reason that nuclear wastes must be isolated from the environment for a very long time is that they contain relatively long-lived radioactive nuclides, such as technetium-99 with a half-life of over 2.1×10^5 years.
+137. Describe the problems associated with the production of the moderator in a nuclear reactor. - 137.
+Describe the problems associated with the production of plutonium-239 in nuclear reactors. - 138.
+The reason that nuclear wastes must be isolated from the environment for a very long time is that they contain relatively long-lived radioactive nuclides, such as technetium-99 with a half-life of over 2.1×10^5 years.
 One proposed solution is to bombard the waste with neutrons so as to convert the long lived nuclides into nuclides that decay more quickly.
 When technetium-99 absorbs a neutron, it forms technetium-100, which has a half-life of 16 seconds and forms stable ruthenium-100 by emitting a beta particle.
 Write the nuclear equations for these two changes. - OBJECTIVE 44 139.
 Describe the role of the control rods in a nuclear reactor.